ciena/oftee/README.md

 This application is configured via the environment.
 The following environment variables can be used:

 KEY                  TYPE                              DEFAULT      REQUIRED    DESCRIPTION HELP                 True or False                     false                    show this message LISTEN_ON            String                            :8000        true        connection on which to listen for an open flow device
-API_ON               String                            :8002      true        port on which to listen to accept API requests PROXY_TO             String                            :8001      true        connection on which to attach to an SDN controller
+API_ON               String                            :8002        true        port on which to listen to accept API requests
+PROXY_TO             String                            :8001        true        connection on which to attach to an SDN controller
-TEE_TO               Comma-separated list of String    :8002                  list of connections on which tee packet in messages
+TEE_TO               Comma-separated list of String                             list of connections on which tee packet in messages
-TEE_RAW              True or False                     true                   only tee raw packets to the client, openflow headers not included
+TEE_RAW              True or False                     false                    only tee raw packets to the client, openflow headers not included
-LOG_LEVEL            String                            debug                  logging level SHARE_CONNECTIONS    True or False                     true                   use shared connections to outbound end points
+LOG_LEVEL            String                            debug                    logging level SHARE_CONNECTIONS    True or False                     true                     use shared connections to outbound end points CPU_PROFILE          String                            cpu.pprof                file to which to write CPU profile data MEM_PROFILE          String                            mem.pprof                file to which to write MEM profile data
 ```

 ### Tee Configuration